MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 When using softer lighting in a film there are some inhearent benitits and drawbacks. --— in his essay puts it best

+one of the major drawbacks to using softer lighting from a non artistic point is that it requires a lot more light to get a good exposure.

 ### The Beniftis
 faster turnaround as a scene would not have to be relit for every shot